|

 2. Apply the coating mixture to the fabric using a spray bottle or roller.

-3. Let the coating to dry for 12 hours before proceeding with sublimation printing.
+3. Let the coating dry for 12 hours before proceeding with sublimation printing.

 Sublimation is an endothermic process where a substance shifts directly from a solid to a gas state without passing through the liquid phase.
 It occurs at temperatures and pressures below the substance’s triple point on its phase diagram.